sigp/lighthouse/book/src/become-a-validator-source.md

 The `distance` value reports the time since eth2 genesis, whilst the `est_time` reports an estimate of how long it will take your node to become synced.

-It has finished syncing once you see the following (truncated) log:
+You'll know it's finished syncing once you see the following (truncated) log:

 ```
 Dec 09 12:27:06.010 INFO Synced